whisthq/whist/microservices/auth0/README.md

 Integrating a social provider with Auth0 includes generating an OAuth secret and supplying that to Auth0.
 If we're not careful, that secret can 1) leak into tenant.yaml, and 2) be overwritten in Auth0 when deploying a tenant configuration.

 To address these issues, a "censorMapping" is used in `scripts/update-tenant.js` that maps sensitive paths to the names of environment variables that they should be replaced with.
 For example, Apple's OAuth secret is replaced with "##APPLE_OAUTH_SECRET##".
 This value is replaced with the environment variable APPLE_OAUTH_SECRET at deploy-time.
-Thus, it is also important to include the `XYZ_OAUTH_SECRET`s in Github actions (or whatever environment the `yarn deploy:[env]` commands are invoked in)
+Thus, it is also important to include the `XYZ_OAUTH_SECRET`s in Github Actions (or whatever environment the `yarn deploy:[env]` commands are invoked in)

 ## Building